Nilzor/build-variant-matrix/README.md

 ## Installation

+Requirement: Android Studio 4.0 or newer.

+- Search for plugin <TBA> in Android Studio (Not yet published as of 13/12-2020, see releasees for manual file installation)

 ## Usage

 Map a key to the action "Select Build Variant as Matrix" and start using it

+## Known limitations

+- Not currently supporting modules that have incomplete dimension configuration.
+   If you have flavor A, B & C for dimension X, you need to have flavor A, B & C in all modules.

 ## Acknowledgements